Surgery in Vietnam: A step by Step Guide After Booking

 Stay hydrated.
 Cabin air is extremely drying and dehydration increases swelling.

-Move your feet and calves regularly (deep vein thrombosis risk increases with surgery + long flights)
+Move your feet and calves regularly (deep vein thrombosis risk increases with surgery + long flights).
+The NHS provides a helpful overview of DVT risk factors after surgery and during long-haul flights — worth reviewing before your return journey.

 Sleep as much as possible